Hawky454/Capstone/README.md

 #User Stories:

-*As a user, I need to be able to identify the company (style/brand/logo) *As a user, I need to be able to delete existing tobacco brands *As a user, I need to be able to list tobacco brands As a user, I need to be able to edit existing tobacco entries As a user, I need to be able to link to a specific tobacco brand As a user, I need to be able to list all pipes
+As a user, I need to be able to identify the company (style/brand/logo)<br/>
+As a user, I need to be able to delete existing tobacco brands<br/>
+As a user, I need to be able to list tobacco brands<br/>
+As a user, I need to be able to edit existing tobacco entries As a user, I need to be able to link to a specific tobacco brand As a user, I need to be able to list all pipes